dmitri-tikhomirov/fallout-2-adjustments/readme.md

   - Disabled by default.
 Puts optional restrictions on armor and weapons the player can use.
 For example, you can restrict all kinds of power armor for a "no power armor" playthrough.
 - Party members' skills do not replace the player's skills.
   - Prevents a party member's barter skill replacing the player's barter skill.
 The unfixed mechanic in vanilla game made the barter skill largely irrelevant, allowing you to rely on companions instead of investing in your own skill.
+- Settings transfer.
+  - Disabled by default.
+A tool to help you automatically transfer settings between old and new `.ini` files.
+Useful when updating mods if you have a lot of custom settings.
+Do not enable if you are not sure what exactly this component does.

 More explanations in `mods\fallout-2-adjustments.ini`.